ksadangrit/movies_industry/README.md

 * `star` : 0.01% missing (1 row with missing data)
 * `country` : 0.04% missing (3 rows with missing data)
 * `budget` : 28% missing (2171 rows with missing data)
-* `gross` : 2.47% missing (189 rows with missing data)
+* `revenue` : 2.47% missing (189 rows with missing data)
 * `company` : 0.22% missing (17 rows with missing data)
 * `runtime` : 0.05% missing (4 rows with missing data)

 For columns where missing values constitute less than 1% of the data, I plan to drop rows containing those missing values.
-Given that many of these rows have multiple missing values, particularly in important columns like budget and gross, their removal is unlikely to lead to misleading conclusions as they are relatively insignificant.
+Given that many of these rows have multiple missing values, particularly in important columns like `budget` and `revenue`, their removal is unlikely to lead to misleading conclusions as they are relatively insignificant.

 However, in the case of the `budget` column, which has over 28% of values missing, further investigation is warranted.
 We will explore whether these missing values are evenly distributed among genres or if they are more prevalent in certain genres.
-Additionally, we will analyze the gross earnings of these movies to understand their potential impact on our findings.
+Additionally, we will analyze the revenue earnings of these movies to understand their potential impact on our findings.

-Similarly, although the `rating` column has just around 1% of rows with missing values, many of these movies have high gross earnings, which could significantly affect our overall data if we were to drop them.
+Similarly, although the `rating` column has just around 1% of rows with missing values, many of these movies have high revenue earnings, which could significantly affect our overall data if we were to drop them.
 Therefore, we will explore alternative solutions for handling missing values in this column.

 ### Dropping rows
 I'll go through each column, excluding those with no missing values and those requiring further investigation as mentioned, and proceed with the following steps: